dubzzz/fast-check/documentation/Arbitraries.md

 - `medium` — `1 / 4`
 - `large` — `1 / 8`
 - `xlarge` — `1 / 16`

+In the context of fast-check@v2, the condition to leverage an automatic defaulting of the depth factor is to:
+- either define it to `=` for each arbitrary not defaulting it automatically (only `option`, `oneof` and `frequency` do not default it to avoid breaking existing code)
+- or to configure a `baseSize` in the global settings

+If none of these conditions is fulfilled the depth factor will be defaulted to `0` as it was the case befoer we introduced it.
+Otherwise, depth factor will be defaulted automatically for you.

 ### Various links